 In this era where business competition has grown immensely and breaking the upper circuits regularly, people need to prepare a complete strategy and follow it to get an extra edge.
 If you are starting a business or setting up a new vertical or product launch in the market, it is advisable first to prepare a proper plan from scratch.
-And this type of strategy you build before entering the market is known as the Go-To-market plan or the GTM plan.
+And this type of strategy you build before entering the market is known as the Go-To-market plan or the market GTM strategy/ plan.

 When it comes to launching a new product or service, a go-to-market plan is essential for success.
 This plan outlines the strategy and tactics for introducing your offering to the market and helps ensure that you have a clear and effective approach for reaching and engaging with your target audience.